Skip to main content

 Flat data vs. hierarchical thinking

-Engineers think in hierarchies — asset → subsystem → characteristic.
+Engineers think in hierarchies: asset, subsystem, characteristic.
 The interface showed everything at the same level, forcing users to mentally reconstruct the structure.

-N/A noise overwhelming real signals
+Void values overwhelming real signals

 No subsystem-level summary